-- Zoom to Document: displays the entire label in the Designer window. - Zoom to Objects: displays all objects in the Designer window. - Zoom In: magnifies the design surface by a percentage of the currently defined zoom level. - Zoom Out: decreases the design surface by a percentage of the currently defined zoom level. - Zoom percentage drop-down menu: allows you to type in or select the exact zooming percentage for your current document.
+- Zoom to Document: displays the entire label in the Desktop designer window. - Zoom to Objects: displays all objects in the Desktop designer window. - Zoom In: magnifies the design surface by a percentage of the currently defined zoom level. - Zoom Out: decreases the design surface by a percentage of the currently defined zoom level. - Zoom percentage drop-down menu: allows you to type in or select the exact zooming percentage for your current document.